 WordPress tells me I’ve used this post title before.
 All Change.
 It says a lot about my personality in truth.
 I can’t leave things alone.
 But the astilbes, and the pinks, offended my eye.
 So even though it is July and astilbes are moisture loving plants best not moved on the hottest day of the year, they had to go.

 The result is, for me, a better balanced border.
 The dominant blobs of pink are gone and the eye takes in the whole width of the run.
 Plants at the back of the lower level are more visible now and I’ve taken the opportunity to introduce more colour.
 Pastels are out.
-There is plenty of room for them in the transitional areas of the garden where the planting gently merges into the woodland backdrop.
-It will be punches of strong colour in the terraces now, something more akin to Monty Don’s Jewel Garden.
+There is plenty of room for them in the transitional areas of the garden where the planting gently merges into the woodland backdrop beyond.
+Going forward it will be punches of strong colour in the terraces, something more akin to Monty Don’s Jewel Garden.

 Swopping mature plants for new means I’ve lost some of the height, which will return next year.
 I shall also reintroduce the repetition that I’d intended to achieve with the astilbes, using something like alliums: perhaps ‘Purple Sensation’ for early summer, with Allium sphaerocephalon to follow on.

 The far end of the lower level today